xiv3r/bypass-anti-tethering/README.md

 <h4 align="center">

    Wireless Sharing Protection (anti-tethering) is a mechanism employed by wisp carriers to restrict tethering or hotspot functionality on wifi by modifying the ttl value to 1 hops.
-To circumvent these restrictions, iptables can be utilized to modify network traffic characteristics, allowing users to bypass wireless sharing detection effectively.
+To circumvent these restrictions, iptables can be utilized to modify network traffic characteristics, allowing users to bypass wireless sharing protection (anti-tethering) effectively.

 <h1 align="center">